jonahwoo/sql-project/README.md

-# Financial Statement Analysis Tool
+# Financial Analysis Tool

 ## Project Objective

-The objective of this project is to develop a tool for analyzing the financial statements of public companies.
-This tool aims to assist investors, analysts, and financial professionals in making informed investment decisions by providing insights derived from financial statement analysis.
+The objective of this project is to develop a comprehensive tool for analyzing financial data to assist investors, analysts, and financial professionals in making informed investment decisions.

 ## What problem are you solving?

-The project addresses the challenge of efficiently analyzing the financial statements of public companies to support investment decision-making.
-By automating the process and providing actionable insights, the tool aims to help users make smarter investment choices.
+The project addresses the challenge of efficiently analyzing financial data from multiple sources to support investment decision-making.
+By aggregating and analyzing data from various sources, the tool aims to provide valuable insights and assist users in identifying investment opportunities.

 ## How are you solving this problem?

-The solution involves fetching financial statements data from sources such as the SEC Edgar Gov website and performing analysis using SQL.
-The tool will allow users to compare the financial performance of a target company with its industry peers, identify trends and anomalies in the financial data, and derive actionable insights to support investment decisions.
+The solution involves fetching financial statement data from sources such as the SEC Edgar Gov website, as well as real-time and historical stock data from the Alpha Vantage API.
+The data will be stored and analyzed using SQL and Python libraries such as Pandas and Matplotlib.
+The tool will provide functionalities for comparing financial performance, calculating key financial ratios, and generating visualizations to aid in investment decision-making.

 # Job Description